ljhopkins2/broadcastify-archtk/docs/index.md

 ```
 <br>
 - **Get a Selenium WebDriver**.
 [Selenium](https://pypi.org/project/selenium/) is a browser automator the toolkit uses to interact with Broadcastify's archive navigation page.
 You'll need to download the WebDriver for your chosen browser.
     - All testing for the toolkit is done with the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), so it's strongly recommended.
-(Other WebDrivers are available [on the selenium pyPI page](https://pypi.org/project/selenium/))
-    - Ensure the driver is in a folder in your operating system 's `PATH` (here's [a great resource for Mac users](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/#.Uydjga1dXDg) on that front)

 <br>